vipul2802/o365hq.com/content/blog/Remote work our experience.md

 5. In remote work, there is a lure to start working without getting out of bed.
 This idea is bad.
 You should have a quiet working zone.
 It's hard to craft, but it really matters.
-6. Save files to the cloud so you can coauthor within the Office 365 suite of products.
+6. Save files to the cloud so you can coauthor within the Microsoft 365 suite of products.
 Users should save individual documents and drafts in OneDrive, where files are private by default but can be shared.
     They should save shared documents to the Teams or SharePoint sites